salsita/inStyle/README.md

 ### Media

-In SASS, media query logic is provided by [include-media](https://github.com/eduardoboucas/include-media), which allows very flexible and expressive media conditioning - refer to its [documentation](http://include-media.com/#features) for details.
+Nestable media query logic is provided by [include-media](https://github.com/eduardoboucas/include-media), which allows very flexible and expressive conditioning - refer to its [documentation](http://include-media.com/#features) for details.

 ```Sass
 article